 Is gap insurance worth it?

 The answer to this question depends on your situation.
-Gap insurance may be worth it if you owe a lot more than what the car’s worth.
+Gap insurance may be worth it if you owe much more than the car’s worth.

 So, for instance, if you bought an $80,000 car and only put down $5,000, you may want to get gap insurance so you’re not stuck having to make up the difference if an insurer totals your car.

-In addition to depreciation, you may find gap insurance worth the money for these reasons:
+In addition to depreciation, you may want gap insurance for these reasons:

 - You owe more on your loan than what your car is worth